abraj/notes/modern-indian-history/01 India Under the English East India Company/01 Warren Hastings.md

 * he made peace with the Nizam of Hyderabad
 * he came to an understanding with Marathas (Bhonsle and Scindia)

 Consequently, Haider was isolated without any alliance.
-* 1781: British defeated Haider Ali
-* 1782: Haider Ali died of cancer
+Haider Ali died of cancer in 1782.
+His eldest son, Tipu Sultan, lead the ongoing war with the British.

 The Second Mysore War came to an end by the __Treaty of Mangalore__ in 1784.
 * both sides agreed to restore the others' lands to the _'status quo ante bellum'_ ("the state existing before the war")